Azure/azure-cosmos-distributed-bulk-sample/README.md

 java -cp ./azure-cosmos-distributed-bulk-sample-1.0-SNAPSHOT-jar-with-dependencies.jar com.azure.cosmos.samples.distributedbulk.Main create SampleJob01 ^.*\.json$
 ```

 A slightly different syntax can be used to create the job quicker when you know that all your input files have the same number of lines/documents.
-In this case not each file is downloaded form Storage to count the target number of lines - but this step is done only for one file and then the same numbe rof lines is used for all files.
+The metadata document for each input file contains the number of lines and splits the file into batches.
+To gather the number of lines of a file usually the `create` task would need to download all files form Azure Storage.
+When using `createUniform`the knowledge that all files have the same number of documents/lines is used to avoid downloading all files from Storage to count the target number of lines - instead this step is done only for one file and then the same number of lines is used for all files.
 ```
 java -cp ./azure-cosmos-distributed-bulk-sample-1.0-SNAPSHOT-jar-with-dependencies.jar com.azure.cosmos.samples.distributedbulk.Main createUnifrom SampleJob01 ^.*\.json$
 ```